rinalds98/artful-visions/README.md

     - If a superuser tries to add a product it won't allow to add a product without Name and description.
     - if product 'has sizes' hasn't been checked:
         - If price is added in the first section then this will be displayed.
-        - (Bug Found) If you add a size and price (product size section) but do not select 'has-sizes' checkbox.
-This doesn't allow you to properly edit the product after it has been created. (required to go in the admin panel to fix.)
     - if product 'has sizes' has been checked:
         - If size and price gets added to the product sizes section they will be displayed.
         - If you add 2 of the same sizes.
 Both will be displayed but only the first price will be displayed no matter which of the duplicate sizes is selected.